This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-2. Mix the Seasonings: In a small bowl, stir together the salt, black pepper, garlic powder, and paprika.
+2. Mix the seasoning.
+In a small bowl, stir together garlic powder, paprika, kosher salt, and black pepper.

 seasoning for salmon bites in a small bowl.

-1. Season the Salmon: Place the salmon cubes in a bowl or on a plate.
+1. Season the salmon cubes.
+Place the salmon cubes in a bowl or on a plate.
 Drizzle with olive oil and sprinkle the seasoning mixture over the top.
 Toss gently until each piece is evenly coated.

 uncooked seasoned cubes of salmon on a plate.

-1. Arrange: Place the salmon cubes in a single layer on a parchment lined baking sheet.
+1. Arrange on the baking sheet.
+Spread the salmon cubes in a single layer on the parchment lined baking sheet, leaving a small space between each cube.

 uncooked cubed salmon on a baking sheet.

-1. Bake: Bake at 400°F for 8 to 10 minutes, flipping once halfway through, until the salmon is opaque and flakes easily with a fork.
-The internal temperature should reach 135°F.
+1. Bake.
+Bake for 8 to 10 minutes, flipping once halfway through, until the flesh has turned from translucent pink to opaque pink and flakes easily with a fork.
+For accuracy, insert an instant-read thermometer into the largest cube.
+I pull mine at 135°F.

 a single serving of baked salmon bites on a plate with rice and green beans.

-1. Heat the Pan: Place a skillet over medium high heat and add 1/2 teaspoon olive oil.
-Let the pan heat before adding the salmon.
+1. Heat the skillet.
+Place a skillet over medium high heat and add ½ teaspoon olive oil.
+Let the pan heat for 1 to 2 minutes before adding the salmon.

-2. Add the Salmon: Place the seasoned salmon cubes in a single layer in the hot pan.
+2. Add the salmon cubes.
+Place the seasoned salmon cubes in a single layer in the hot skillet, leaving a small space between each cube.

-3. Cook: Air fry for 4 to 5 minutes, shaking the basket halfway through.
+3. Air fry.
+Cook for 4 to 5 minutes, shaking the basket halfway through to flip the cubes.

 Expert Tips